 Let's jump right in and start with the basics:

-A first look is when you dedicate around 15-30 minutes to see your partner before the ceremony.
-It's a private time to be with your person and to enjoy a few moments together before your "I Do's" while you also sneak some bridals photos in.
+DEFINITION: A first look is when you dedicate around 15-30 minutes to see your partner for the first time in your wedding attire before the ceremony.
+It's a private time to be with your person and to enjoy a few moments together before your "I Do's" while you also sneak some bridal portraits in.

 1. Doing a First Look could allow your timeline to breathe

 Emotions aside, a logistical reason to do a first look is that it allows a lot more to be done before the ceremony even begins.
 For example, after your first look you can go directly into the family and bridal party photos.
 With circumstances like this, you can focus solely on your bridal portraits during cocktail hour aka sunset time if it lines up.
 If your bridal portraits are very important to you and you want to dedicate a good amount of time to them, a first look might be the way to go.

 WITH THIS SAID, if you have a small family list of formal photos we can still absolutely get them done after the ceremony, and still have plenty of time left for your bridal portraits.
 This is especially true in the summer days when sunset is a lot later.

 All of my brides and grooms who've done a first-look say it does not take away from the walk down the aisle!
 So let's take that myth and throw it away.
 Whether you do a first look or walk down the aisle or both, there will be an overwhelming amount of emotions.
 How and where you want these emotions to come out is absolutely up to you.
 And just because they come out in the first-look doesn't mean they won't also come out on the aisle.

 A first-look can be a time for you to calm your nerves with your partner before the day officially begins.
 It gives you more time together.
 If you're the nervous type, or a big introvert and feel like you might get too overwhelmed with a group of people looking at you as you see your partner for the first time, a first-look might just be the perfect option for you.